A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Statistics Decomposition

-PLDA treats enrollment and test as a one-step process, as evidenced by the joint likelihood $p(\pmb{x}, \pmb{x}_1, ..., \pmb{x}_n)$.
-This leads to a fundamental problem when dealing with enrollment-test mismatch, where the enrollment and test cannot be modeled by a single statistical model.
-In contrast, the NL formulation can decouple the scoring process into several phases and each phase can use its own statistical model.
-This offers a principle solution for the enrollment-test mismatch problem, as we will show in this section.
+In this section, we employ the decomposition form of PLDA to address enrollment-test mismatch.
+Note that the essential problem in the enrollment-test mismatch scenario is that the statistics of the enrollment and test conditions are incoherent, and so require different models to represent each of them.
+The standard form of PLDA LLR involves the enrollment and test data in a single model, as evidenced by the joint likelihood $p(\pmb{x}, \pmb{x}_1, ..., \pmb{x}_n)$.
+This makes it unsuitable for dealing with enrollment-test mismatch.
+In contrast, the decomposition form decouples the scoring process into separate phases, and each phase can use its own (and correct) statistical model.
+This offers a principle solution for the enrollment-test mismatch problem, which we call \textbf{statistics decomposition (SD)}.